 Chris Garosi (Treasurer.
 Joined Board in December 2017.) brings 20 years of experience in a variety of finance and business operations roles in organizations both large and small.
-Beyond his full-time job as Finance Manager at Conduent, he is also a partner in a real estate investment firm.
+Beyond his full-time job as Director of Accounting & Financial Systems at Mosaic, he is also a partner in a real estate investment firm.
 Chris joined the Board at Red Wiggler after a successful three-year stint as Treasurer of a non-profit in Garrett County, MD which built a no-kill animal shelter during his tenure.
 He earned his MBA from the Smith School of Business at the University of Maryland.
 Chris lives in Clarksburg, MD with his wife and two children, and his family is a member of the Red Wiggler CSA.